adarshpundir/8085--emulator/README.md

 Objective:-
-  To make siulator of 8085 .
+  To make simulator of 8085 .